freeCodeCamp/chapter/CONTRIBUTING.md

 If you're starting the application for the first time, or syncronizing with the latest development changes, then you like need to:
 * drop the database - to delete all the structure and data
-* migrate the database - to structure by setup tables based on the schema
+* sync the database - to structure by setup tables based on the schema
 * seed the database - development is easier with a database full of example entities.
 The process of creating example entities in the database is called seeding

-The `npm run db:reset` command will do all three tasks: drop, migrate, and seed.
+The `npm run db:reset` command will do all three tasks by running `npm run db:drop`, `npm run db:sync` and `npm run db:seed` sequentially.

-If you prefer to run some or all of the steps manually, then they are:
-* `npm run db:drop`
-* `npm run db:migrate`
-* `npm run db:seed`

 #### Creating a New Model / Entity